DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 For example, you can show a confirmation dialog before an appointment is removed.
 To detect an attempt to remove an appointment, check the `deleted` parameter's value in the `commitChanges` handler:

 .embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })

+## Editing By Move

+Use the `DragDropProvider` plugin for editing appointments by move them.
+Also this plugin allows you to customize special drag appointment components.

+.embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })